+An introductory course for anyone interested in developing basic speaking, reading, listening and writing skills in the German language.
+No previous experience with German is required.

+GER 124 GERMAN

+HEALTH

+HEA 100 INTRODUCTION TO NURSING

+HEA 102 NUTRITION

+Normally Offered: F, SP This course offers information about human nutrition and how it influences personal health.
+Emphasis is placed on current nutritional research; U.S. Government guidelines and goals; U.S. RDA's human nutritional needs of foods; human energy needs of foods; human growth and development; and nutrition and human performance.

+HEA 103 INTRODUCTION TO PRE-PROFESSIONAL HEALTH CAREERS

+Normally Offered: F, SP Introduces students to the pre-professional health careers, including pre-med, pre-dental, pre-pharmacy, and pre-therapy options.
+Topics include degrees and careers, medical ethics, medical terminology, infection control, salary and cost information, and other related topics.

+HISTORY

+HST 121 HISTORY OF WESTERN CIVILIZATION

+HST 122 HISTORY OF WESTERN CIVILIZATION

-Studies the revolutionary destruction of the old regimes, the establishment of liberal parliamentary democracies and the rise of the totalitarian movements in the present era of global conflict.
+Normally Offered: SP Studies the revolutionary destruction of the old regimes, the establishment of liberal parliamentary democracies and the rise of the totalitarian movements in the present era of global conflict.

-This course explores the interdisciplinary study of shipwrecks and the maritime landscape found within the Thunder Bay National Marine Sanctuary through the exploration of the maritime history of the Great Lakes and examining how the region played a critical role in the growth of the nation.
+Normally Offered: SU This course explores the interdisciplinary study of shipwrecks and the maritime landscape found within the Thunder Bay National Marine Sanctuary through the exploration of the maritime history of the Great Lakes and examining how the region played a critical role in the growth of the nation.
 The course also introduces students to the theory and practice of underwater archaeology.
 Students will gain hands on experience with archaeological recording techniques and basic underwater archaeological mapping skills.
 The field techniques used in this course are versatile and skills can be applied in a variety of fields.
 The course contains practical, hands-on sessions that teach underwater surveying and recording.
 The practical elements of the course could be held in sheltered open water or on a shore site for non-divers.
 Diving not required.
 Completion of course can result in certification(s) from Nautical Archaeology Society.
+HISTORY

+HST 221 UNITED STATES HISTORY I

-This course surveys the history of the United States from the period of colonization to reconstruction.
-The course is designed to achieve breadth of understanding and appreciation for social, political, economic and cultural history of the United States within a global context and while emphasizing the responsibilities of citizenship for students with broad academic and professional interests.
-The topics include pre-European society in the Americas, European settlement, colonial development, the development of constitutional government and representative democracy, social and economic development, the western territorial expansion of the United States, sectionalism and the Civil War.
+This course provides opportunity for extended exploration of U.S. History from the period of pre-colonial America through the establishment of the United States and the evolution of the Civil War.
+The course fosters breadth of understanding and appreciation of history while emphasizing the responsibilities of citizenship for students with broad occupational, academic, personal, and civic interests.
+Topics include pre-European society in the Americas, European settlement, colonial development, the development of constitutional government and representative democracy, social and economic development, the western territorial expansion of the United States, sectionalism, and the Civil War and its causes.